lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 heal damage even if the damage is inflicted simultaneously.
 If the stolen blood causes the striking vampire to have more blood than his capacity, the excess drains off immediately (as usual).

+Ⓡ You can use an effect that will steal/burn more blood (or life) than the target minion has - you steal/burn what he has.
+The effect targets the minion, not the counters.

 > Cohn Rose enters combat with a mage ally.
 Cohn has a capacity of 5 and has 4
 > blood.
 The mage has 2 life.
 After determining range, Cohn steals 3 blood as